 Image Source: Kagayagolf.com

-Head over to Shinjuku for a great selection of golf clubs and apparel
+Head over to Shinjuku for Equipment and Apparel

-● Festival Golf is a chain of golf stores offering secondhand and discount clubs from a variety of manufacturers.
-If you’re looking to save a little money but still want to be able to find high quality, gently used clubs, this is the spot for you.
+Festival Golf is a chain of golf stores offering second-hand and discount clubs from a variety of manufacturers.
+If you’re looking to save a little money but still want high quality, gently used clubs, this is the spot for you.
 There’s a branch in the basement of Shinjuku Center Building just west of Shinjuku Station.

-● Victoria Golf is another chain of golf stores around Japan with a nine-story golf shopping paradise just outside the Shin-Minami Exit of Shinjuku Station.
-They have everything from clubs to shoes to apparel for both men and women, and you can be sure to find what you need here.
+Victoria Golf, another chain of golf stores around Japan, boasts a nine-story golf shopping paradise just outside the Shin-Minami exit of Shinjuku Station.
+They have everything from clubs to shoes to apparel for both men and women, so you can be sure to find what you need here.